Resources and FAQs

 If you have a college degree then you should consider obtaining the biotechnology certificate.
 The biotechnology certificate requires only science courses for completion but does not prepare you for transfer to a four year institution.
 The certificate may be useful for those wanting to “brush-up” on their skills, to prepare for entry to graduate school, or to change fields.

 Yes, by articulation.
-We currently have articulation agreements with: Stevenson University, Towson State University, University of Maryland Shady Grove, Hood College, University of Maryland University College, and Washington Adventist University.
+We currently have articulation agreements with: Stevenson University, Towson State University, University of Maryland Shady Grove, Hood College, University of Maryland Global Campus, and Washington Adventist University.
 Get more information about transferring.

 For other institutions check with the specific institution you intend to transfer to and see if the biotechnology courses or any other courses will be counted as transfer credits.
 The program coordinator will be happy to assist you as much as possible.